We know that our scholarship recipients often need more than just financial support. As one of our Scholars put it:

 - I can provide independent referees;

-- I am comfortable with The Pinnacle Foundation conducting an independent probity check that includes ASIC and police records.
+- I am comfortable with The Pinnacle Foundation conducting an independent probity check that includes ASIO and police records.

 Scoring your Mentor Abilities